imanghafoori1/laravel-microscope/README.md

-Also, it can detect `unused variables` which are passed into your view from the controller like this: `view('hello', [...]);` For that you must open up the page in the browser and then visit the log file to see a message like this:
+Also, it can detect `unused variables` which are passed into your view from the controller like this: `view('hello', [...]);` For that, you must open up the page in the browser and then visit the log file to see a message like this:
 ```
 local.INFO: Laravel Microscope: The view file: welcome.index-1 at App\Http\Controllers\HomeController@index has some unused variables passed to it:
 local.INFO: array ('$var1' , '$var2');